Scott Myers, Chairman and Chief Executive Officer

 Julie Eastland, Chief Financial Officer and Chief Business Officer

 Julie Eastland most recently served as Chief Financial Officer and Chief Business Officer of Cascadian Therapeutics, from September 2010 to May 2018, having helped negotiate the sale of the company to Seattle Genetics and then assisted in the subsequent transition.
 From 2006 to 2010, she was the Chief Financial Officer and Vice President of Finance and Operations of VLST Corporation, a privately-held biotechnology company.
 Prior to VLST, Julie held various financial and strategic management positions at publicly-traded biotechnology companies including Dendreon and Amgen.
-She is currently a Director of Pascal Biosciences, a publicly listed biotechnology company on the Toronto Venture Exchange, and Harpoon Therapeutics.
+She is currently a Director of Pascal Biosciences, a publicly listed biotechnology company on the Toronto Venture Exchange, and Harpoon Therapeutics, a public immune-oncology company.
 She received an MBA from Edinburgh University Management School and a BS in finance from Colorado State University.